publiccodenet/blog/_posts/2021-05-11-episode-five-of-lets-talk-about-public-code.md

 date: 2021-05-11
 author: Jan Ainali
 type: blogpost
-excerpt: The fifth episode of our podcast is available
+excerpt: The newest episode of our podcast is available
 categories:
   - news
 ---